Magic Malta

-Magic Malta is a music radio station in Malta operated by Public Broadcasting Services, the Maltese government's public broadcaster.
+Magic Malta (also known as Magic 91.7) is a music radio station in Malta operated by Public Broadcasting Services, the Maltese government's public broadcaster.

 This station gives a big importance to music and caters to most ages.
-Music varies from current hits to those 1970s, 1980s, 1990s memories.
+Music varies from current hits to those 1970s, 1980s, 1990s memories (its format is similar to Austrian pop station Hitradio Ö3).
 Local talent is also featured on Magic Malta.

 Recently, Magic Malta went through a refresh which brought shows such as Carlo's Breakfast Café, Arthur's Drive, etc...

-News bulletins on Magic Malta are provided by the BBC at 08:00.
-09:00, 12:00, 17:00 and 18:00 daily.
+News bulletins on Magic Malta are provided by the BBC at 08:00, 09:00, 12:00, 17:00 and 18:00 daily.